Random change of time

 Relation to e.g. martingale transforms.

-Subordinator
+2 Subordinator

 A subordinator is a non-decreasing Lévy Process taking values on the reals.
 AFAICS this is precisely a Gamma process.
 Curiously, upon giving that definition, many proceed to immediately assert that such a process is a model for a random change of time.
-This is not insane per se, but doesn’t have much narrative momentum, as a Gamma process can model a bunch of other things than time, and it is a weird specialisation in a field that normally tends to excessive generality.
+This is not insane per se, but doesn’t have much narrative momentum, as a Gamma process can model a bunch of other things than time, and it is a weird specialization in a field that normally tends to excessive generality.

-🏗 I should explain why one would bother doing such an arbitrary thing as changing time though; Basically it is because a time-changed Lévy process is still a Lévy process.
+🏗 I should explain why one would bother doing such an arbitrary thing as changing time though; basically, it is because a time-changed Lévy process is still a Lévy process.

-Point process rate transform
+3 Point process rate transform

 As used in point process residual goodness of fit tests.